engelsjk/gjfuncs/README.md

 # gjfunks

-A small library and suite of tools for manipuilating GeoJSON files.
+A small library and suite of tools for manipulating GeoJSON files.

 ## gjsplitter